iw7dle/Thetis-MacroKey/README.md

 NOTE:
 - The keyboard combination assigned to keys and knobs must be set with the original Marco Keyboard software
-- If it is not installed, install Node.js - tested with version 22.19.0LTS
+- Install Node.js - script tested with version 22.19.0(LTS)
 - To start the script use the following command: node tcp-macro.js